victorivanlopezlearning/multi-lenguaje-app-react/README.md

 ## Description
 - Development with React 18.
-- State management whit React Context API.
+- State management with React Context API.
-- Custom Hooks.
 - Library used for internationalize:  [Format.js](https://formatjs.io/).

 ## Installation